 - (a) the payment by the holder of a mining right to any salaried worker it employs except as provided under sub-regulation 16(4)(a)(ii); - (b) the purchase of any good from a qualified community or community member that will be consumed by the project.

-Ministry to respect community development agreements 17.
-The Ministry shall use its best efforts to respect and facilitate approved community development agreements.
-Reporting requirements 18. - (1) The holder of a mining right shall [ semi-annually ]
+17. The Ministry shall use its best efforts to respect and facilitate approved community development agreements.